Courting Liberty:

 Constitutional Convention Lessons

-Any views, findings, conclusions, or recommendations expressed in this summer institute, do not necessarily represent those of the National Endowment for the Humanities.
+The Courting Liberty Summer Institute has been made possible through a generous grant from the National Endowment for the Humanities.
+Any views, findings, conclusions, or recommendations expressed in this Web resource do not necessarily represent those of the National Endowment for the Humanities.